hueywenderlust/react-dragndrop/README.md

-# Getting Started with Create React App
+# Getting Started with Drag and Drop Todo React App (Kanban Board)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was built with the idea of Kanban Board with the use of react-dnd library.

 ## Available Scripts